SeryioGonzalez/Azure_IoT_Lab/storage/README.md

 ![Snapshot](../images/storage-5.PNG "Azure Storage")

 After clicking OK, this module is done.
-Go to the next module for continuing the lab and store sensor data in the blob [Go back to the main section](../README.md )
+Go to the next module for continuing the lab and store sensor data in blobs in this storage account.
+[Go back to the main section](../README.md )